All Episodes

 Unbelievable.

-And speaking of the Clinton news network, Jeff Zucker sucking up big time, begging.
+And speaking of the Clinton News Network, Jeff Zucker, sucking up big time, begging.

-That Americans trust and confidence in the mass media to report the news fully accurately and fairly has now dropped to its lowest level in Gallup polling history.
+Anyway, the latest Gallup poll, the American people actually agree with this, that Americans' trust and confidence in the mass media to report the news fully, accurately, and fairly has now dropped to its lowest level in Gallup polling history.

-Well, when I said in 2007 and eight, as I was doing CNN's job and every other media outlet's job and actually vetting the radicalism of Obama.
+Well, when I said in 2007 and 2008, as I was doing CNN's job and every other media outlet's job and actually vetting the radicalism of Obama, they were ignoring it and championing him.

 Can it be any more obvious than the treatment of Donald Trump versus Hillary Clinton?